KDAB/cxx-qt/README.md

 Contact KDAB at <info@kdab.com> to inquire about additional features or services related to this project.

-cxx-qt includes these source files, also available under the terms of the MIT license:
+CXX-Qt includes these source files, also available under the terms of the MIT license:

 * [doctest.h](https://github.com/onqtam/doctest) - the lightest feature-rich C++ single-header testing framework for unit tests and TDD (C) 2016-2021 Viktor Kirilov <vik.kirilov@gmail.com>